Chrotesque/ci-portfolio-project-2/README.md

     As a returning user ...
     1. I want to be able to change up my experience through different difficulty settings.
     2. I also want to be able to further increase the difficulty later down the line or change the game to my specific needs.
-    3. I quickly want to understand how the various settings in the custom difficulty section of the settings menu affect my score multiplier
+    3. I quickly want to understand how the various settings mean and how they affect my experience

     <br>